 ✔ Determining when patients are not suitable for particular treatments

 ✔ Making you a more knowledgeable and confident injector

 ✔ Being able to share this information with your patients to demonstrate they are in capable hands.

 If you’re a doctor, dentist, nurse or midwife looking to make a move into aesthetic medicine, we cannot stress the importance of choosing a solid aesthetics training course that covers anatomy, highly enough.

-For more information on the dermal filler training options we offer here at Harley Academy, from our Ofqual-regulated Level 7 Diploma courses, to our 1:1 Injectables Mentoring, just get in touch.
+For more information on the dermal filler training options we offer doctors, dentists and nurses here at Harley Academy, from our Ofqual-regulated Level 7 Diploma courses to our Masterclass options, just get in touch.